-1 Credits (O Lecture 1 Lab O Clinical) 2 Hrs./Wk.
+1 Credits (0 Lecture 1 Lab 0 Clinical) 2 Hrs./Wk.
 (2 Hrs.
+Lab) \15 wks.

-Lab) 15 wks.
-Genetics laboratory will complement genetics lecture BIO 222 with a series of actual and simulated genetic crosses that will demonstrate principles of Mendelian inheritance and that cover basic genetic concepts and techniques.
+Genetics laboratory will complement genetics lecture BIO 222 with a series of actual and simulated genetic crosses that will demonstrate principles of Mendelian inheritance and labs that cover key DNA and moleculary techniques.
 Analysis of genetic outcomes and application of results to general principles will be emphasized.
 You will work on improving your scientific writing skills by maintaining a lab notebook and constructing lab reports.
-Prerequisite: Either successful completion of BIO 101 and 102, with a C or better, or BIO 115 and 116, with a C or better or BIO 105 or BIO 131/132, with a C or better.
-Corequisite: BIO 222 Genetics Lecture.
+Prerequisite: BIO 101/102 or BIO 115/116 or BIO 105 or BIO 131/132 with a C or better.
+Co-requisite: BIO 222.
 Student may take Lecture without Lab but may NOT take Lab without Lecture.